vercel/next.js/docs/advanced-features/debugging.md

 This documentation explains how you can debug your Next.js front-end and back-end code with full source maps support using either the [VS Code debugger](https://code.visualstudio.com/docs/editor/debugging) or [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools).

-There might be more ways to debug a Next.js application since all it requires is to expose the Node.js debugger and start an inspector client.
+Any debugger that can attach to Node.js can also be used to debug a Next.js application.
 You can find more details in the Node.js [Debugging Guide](https://nodejs.org/en/docs/guides/debugging-getting-started/).

-## Debugging in VS Code
+## Debugging with VS Code

 Create a file named `.vscode/launch.json` at the root of your project with the following content: